longshoreman/longshoreman/README.md

 ### 4. Configure and deploy applications using the CLI

 1. Run `longshoreman init` to configure your credentials.
 Enter the Longshoreman controller domain and your token.
+The token is auto-generated and is stored in Redis (`GET token`).
 1. `longshoreman hosts:add <container-node-ip>` to make Longshoreman aware of your nodes.
 1. `longshoreman apps:add my.app.domain` to add a new service or application to your cluster.
 1. `longshoreman --app my.app.domain envs:set FOO=bar` to configure your application's runtime settings.